vacky99/GitDemo/README.md

 # GitDemo
-This is for practice purpose
+This is for practice purposes
+Author - Vyankatesh